AI-4-SE/GreenIDE-Eclipse/README.md

 ## How To Use
-Once Eclipse runs with the plugin installed at the top there is the button **Performance View**.
-On click the AST of the current project is parsed and the methods of the project are colored according to the respective non-functional property.
+Once Eclipse runs with the plugin installed, at the top there is the button **Performance View**.
+On click, the AST of the current project is parsed and the methods of the project are colored according to the respective non-functional property.

-In this figure we can see that method *graph* is an performance hot-spot (red), whereas method *hFirst* is not (green):
+This figure shows method *graph*, which is an performance hot-spot (red), whereas method *hFirst* is not (green):
 ![Performance Hot-Spot](./img/eclipse1.png "Performance Hot-Spot")